This is the third installation in our Experience Over Everything series.

 Uncover Employee Challenges and Encourage Employee-Driven Solutions

-In theory: It is important to understand the challenges in meeting your business goals so that you can identify solutions.
+It is important to understand the challenges in meeting your business goals so that you can identify solutions.
 It is also important to understand your team’s ideal ways to solve those challenges.
 They are the best people to identify solutions since they are actively facing and overcoming the challenges every day.

 There are some great UX research tools out there, such as observation and interviews, that can help you build an understanding of the challenges and solutions.

-In practice: For the client project, we combined the employee challenge interviews with the business goals interviews, then documented their current processes and tools and how they factor into reaching business goals.
+For the client project, we combined the employee challenge interviews with the business goals interviews, then documented their current processes and tools and how they factor into reaching business goals.
 We also documented their challenges along the way and critical areas for improvement.